Tucked away on the Moors and hidden in coves, these secret beaches are the go-to for in-the-know sun-seekers…

 Hunmanby Gap

-Filey’s an ever-popular seaside destination, but just south, you’ll find Hunmanby Gap.
-This expanse of bright yellow sand is usually quiet and surprisingly rule-free, so you can let the dogs stretch their legs and even enjoy a barbecue in the sunshine – just take your rubbish home with you!
-There are spectacular views across the North Sea, towards Filey Brigg and Bempton Cliffs.
-The car park at the top of the cliffs gives you easy access and is also home to the famous Hunmanby Gap cafe – the home-made cakes could just make your trip.
+Filey’s an ever-popular seaside destination, but just south, you’ll find Hunmanby Gap, a favourite spot of ours when we want a bit of peace.
+This expanse of bright yellow sand is usually quiet and surprisingly rule-free, so the dogs can stretch their legs and you can even enjoy a barbecue in the sunshine – just take your rubbish home with you!
+There are spectacular views over the North Sea, Filey Brigg and Bempton Cliffs.

 Hunmanby Gap, North Yorkshire, YO14 9QP.